scds/github-pages/lessons/lesson3.md

 - Navigate back to the top-level and create a file called `_config.yml`.
 Don't commit just yet.

 This is your configuration file, and it's written in a language called [YAML](https://en.wikipedia.org/wiki/YAML) (it stands for Yet Another Markup Language. it's similar to Markdown).
 The `_config.yml` file provides instructions to Jekyll about how to build your website.
 Jekyll's config has a set of pre-defined properties, but themes can have their own properties as well (this is why it's important to read the theme's documentation!)

+{: .note }
+> Typically, Jekyll ignores files that start with an underscore.
+This can be used to hide pages from the user.
+>
+> However, there are some special files that Jekyll looks for, also represented by underscores. `_config.yml` is one of these special files.

 There is ***a lot*** that you can do with Jekyll (within GitHub Pages and as a standalone application on your computer) to generate customized webpages.
 While only the theme information is set in your file initially, there are many ways that you can [customize it](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#plugins).
 Here, we'll add a few changes to improve your website's functionality and appearance: